In the world of smartphones, it's impossible to ignore the influence of Samsung.

-The "Galaxy" name gets spread around to its entire lineup of Android phones, but when it really comes down to it there are just a handful of Samsung's high-end devices that you need to know about.
+The "Galaxy" name gets spread around to its entire lineup of Android phones (and beyond), but when it really comes down to it there are just a handful of Samsung's high-end devices that you need to know about.
 Let us introduce you to the top phones from Samsung.

 1. Samsung Galaxy S7